michael-ring/mbf-freertos/README.md

 https://github.com/libopencm3/libopencm3

 You will also need to build arm-freertos target for freepascal.
-Until all patches show up in trunk of fpc you MUST use my fork of freertos.
+Until all patches show up in trunk of fpc you MUST use my fork of freepascal.

 On Linux/MacOS build can be done this way: